Hackclub-OC/Vision-OS/README.md

 ## Running in development mode!

-Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages
+Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages `due to additional updates`
 To run this in development mode, do the following steps:

 ```bash